simon-dunk/Schedule-Planner-Project/README.md

 ## Description
-This project recieves user-inputed data about an academic course and generates a dynamic visualization of the ueser's weekly class schedule on a calendar table.
+This project receives user-inputed data about an academic course and generates a dynamic visualization of the user's weekly class schedule on a calendar table.
 HTML / CSS / JavaScript

 ## Instructions
 * Open the <mark>schedule.html<mark> file to launch the application.